 It wasn’t long ago that we used to say a company was making a good impression on a new employee when they delivered information on mobile devices.
 There was tech credibility going on.
 Now the delivery to the employee smartphone or tablet is expected.

-In a 2015 report, Pew Research Center shared that 7% of Americans are completely “smartphone dependent.”
+In a 2015 report, Pew Research Center shared that 7% of Americans are complete “smartphone-dependent.”
 In other words, the smartphone is practically the only way they access the internet.
-No broadband at home and few alternatives to get online other than the small screen device in their hand.
-The device dependent audience will only grow.
+This dependency on their smartphone is because they have no broadband at home and few alternatives to get online other than the small screen device in their hand.
+The device-dependent audience will only grow.

 To meet the demands and expectations of the workforce, companies will have no choice but to go mobile – and to do it smartly.
-A company might think it is saving money by sticking with outdated delivery channels, but the costs of a resistant audience and potential knowledge gaps for job performance can have an even greater financial impact.
+A company might think it’s saving money by sticking with outdated delivery channels, but the costs of a resistant audience and potential knowledge gaps for job performance can have an even more significant financial impact.
 Deploying useful information to the users at the time of need will go a long way to supporting happy employees who want to stay with the company that “gets” them.

 2. Cost Savings

-It can be true that sometimes the upfront costs of a mobile deliverable is greater than the existing solution.
+It can be true that sometimes the upfront costs of a mobile deliverable is higher than the existing solution.
 But, a sound mobile strategy can result in eventual, if not immediate, cost savings.

 Take the issue of onboarding.
 There might be instructor-led training in place, eLearning modules in the LMS available, and some PDFs tucked away in a company server that Magellan would have trouble discovering.
 Why not bring those onboarding assets, or at least links to them, all together in a mobile application so the new employee can be guided through all of the steps and even check the tasks off in a digital checklist?

-With a sound design on a secure security framework, the employee saves time, perhaps travel costs (by doing the ILT online) and updates to the information should be potentially much easier.
+With a sound design on a secure security framework, the employee saves time, perhaps travel costs (by doing the ILT online) and updates to the information should be potentially much more accessible.
 And the company sets a precedent with the employee that they care about their career path.